sangeetha302/TechCertify_Mobile_App/README.md

 # TechCertify_Mobile_App
 # Free Online Certification Courses App - TechCertify

-TechCertify is an Android application designed to provide users with free online course links for various trending and in-demand fields.
+TechCertify is an basic Android application designed to provide users with free online course links for various trending and in-demand fields.
 The app is built using Java and XML in Android Studio.
 It focuses on offering a user-friendly interface for users to explore and access educational content effortlessly.

 ## Features